containers/buildah/docs/tutorials/01-intro.md

 You should see output similar to the following:

-    CONTAINER ID  BUILDER  IMAGE ID     IMAGE NAME                       CONTAINER NAME 82af3b9a9488     *     3d85fcda5754 docker.io/library/fedora:latest  fedora-working-container
+    CONTAINER ID  BUILDER  IMAGE ID     IMAGE NAME                       CONTAINER NAME 82af3b9a9488     *     3d85fcda5754 docker.io/library/fedora:latest  fedora-working-container-765469913859858382
-    ac8fa6be0f0a     *                  scratch                          working-container
+    ac8fa6be0f0a     *                  scratch                          working-container-22830411075835428

-Its container name is working-container by default and it's stored in the `$newcontainer` variable.
+Its container name is working-container-22830411075835428 and it's stored in the `$newcontainer` variable.
 Notice the image name (IMAGE NAME) is "scratch".
 This just indicates that there is no real image yet. i.e. It is containers/storage but there is no representation in containers/image.
 So when we run:

     # buildah images